 A water purifier is a must for every survival bag

 You can’t live too much in the wild without water and you have to do whatever you can to obtain it.
 Since water adds a lot of weight to your survival bag, and sometimes it’s difficult to transport, it’s recommended to have various purification or filtration methods.
-On the market there are many you can chose from and it seems that the most popular ones are the water life straw and the water life bottle.
+On the market, there are many you can choose from and it seems that the most popular ones are the water life straw and the water life bottle.
 Once again, you can pick your water purifier depending on your budget and based on the research you do.
 Regardless of what you purchased, you need to make sure you have enough water once you are in the wild.
-You should also learn and have a good knowledge about how you can find and filter water in the wild and the following articles will provide you with useful information.
+You should also learn and have a good knowledge of how you can find and filter water in the wild and the following articles will provide you with useful information.

 The items listed in this article are not exclusive.
 You should add in your survival bag all the items that you consider necessary and that you can carry.
 Since in life there are no two people alike, the same can be said about survival bags and you won’t find two identical ones.
 Each survival bag should be designed based on the person who uses it.
 I hope my suggestions will help you select the right items for your survival bag.